nickbstudy/notes/C#/Regex.md

 var match = Regex.Match("AzAzAz", pattern);  // True
 match = Regex.Match("AzAz", pattern);  // False - only 2 repetitions
 match = Regex.Match("AzWhateverAzAzAzAz", pattern);  // True, pattern is there 3+ times

+---

+If you are storing a regex pattern in a string and want to still have the formatting, add a comment line above it reading `//language=regex`